-- Increased course content and/or collateral readings - ➤ Prepare a special list of 50 basic terms used in the course.
+- Increased course content and/or collateral readings - ➤ Prepare a special list of 37 basic terms used in the course.
 These terms will be on either notecards or on a computer printout.
 Each term will include a definition and an example.
-You will be expected to know these terms as they appear in Klammer's twelve chapters. - Create five new words using the Latin and Greek affixes and roots. - ➤ Learn Latin and Greek affixes and roots.
+You will be expected to know these terms as they appear in Klammer's twelve chapters and they will be on the five exams. - Create five new words using the Latin and Greek affixes and roots.
+Participation grade. - ➤ Learn Latin and Greek affixes and roots.
 Make notecards if that helps.
-You will be tested on the affixes and roots. - Higher Level Critical Thinking Exercises - Find at least three examples in the media of language abuse. - > Turn in by the end of the semester.
+The roots and affixes will be part of exam 1. - Higher Level Critical Thinking Exercises - Find at least three examples in the media of language abuse.
+Explain. - Turn in by the end of the semester.
+Two bonus points for this exercise.